jordyjwilliams/copy_filenames_from_txt/README.md

 Syntax: copy_filenames_from_txt.sh [-v|h] [-f file|-d dir|-o dir]
 options:
 -f     File with desired sub-strings of filenames to copy.
 Usually .txt.
 Each search string on new line.
 -d     Search directory.
-Usually ./ (if in desired directory).
 Will be recursively searched for any matches in -f.
+Usually ./ (if cd is desired directory).
 -o     Output directory.
-All files contained within -d whose name contains any line within -f will be copied here.
+To copy all matching files to.
 Note: will be created if does not exist.
+-V     Display Version string: 0.0.1.
 -h     Display this Help.
 -v     Verbose prints.
 ```